 Miranda’s engagement with Ferdinand, the Prince of Naples, and a member of the shipwrecked party helps resolve the drama.

-Originating in approximately 380 BC, Republic is a Socratic dialogue written by the famed Greek philosopher Plato.
-Often referred to as Plato’s masterwork, Republic’s central goal is to define the ideal state.
+Originating in approximately 380 BC, the Republic is a Socratic dialogue written by the famed Greek philosopher Plato.
+Often referred to as Plato’s masterwork, the Republic’s central goal is to define the ideal state.

 By conceptualizing this model state, Greeks believed it would lead states formed with its principles in mind to function the most efficiently and fairly, striving toward justice and the greater good of society.